-A recent study recommends the introduction of safe working practices for staff in Drive Thrus due to high levels exposure to exhaust fumes.
+A recent study recommends the introduction of safe working practices for staff in Drive Thrus due to high level of exposure to exhaust fumes.

 The study conducted by Dr. Anitha K Chinnaswamy, an Assistant Professor for the Centre for Business in Society at Coventry University looked at the levels of pollutants PM2.5, PM10 and NO2 across a variety of drive thrus in 10 locations in the UK.